TheRealest/therealest.github.io/_posts/2015-04-25-git-log-options.md

   ll = log --oneline --graph --decorate --branches
 ```

+Note that those are lowercase letter `L`s, not number `1`s.

 Now you can do `git l` to display only commits for the current branch, and `git ll` for all commits.
 The `git` command will add any additional arguments or flags to the end of your aliases when you use them, so `git ll` is equivalent to `git l --branches`.
+From here on out I will be using the `git l` alias in examples to shorten the command line input and make the new options introduced easier to recognize.
+If you want to use the example commands without defining the aliases just replace `git l` with `git log --oneline --graph --decorate` as defined above.

 ### Filtering commits